anilabhadatta/educative.io_scraper/README.md

         <li> After setting up the tunnel, enter the IP:PORT of the localhost proxy that you configured in the Proxy Login Automator.</li>
         <br>
       </ul>
-    - Click on `Start Chromedriver` to start the Chromedriver.
     - Click on `Login Account` to log in to your Educative.io account and click on `Close Browser Button` to close the browser after the login is completed.
     - Click on `Start Scraper` to begin scraping the courses.